 The City of Ojai does not have any transit-related, non-elected committees or advisory councils that administer to the Ojai Trolley Service.

 Currently the City of Ojai owns and operates 5 Trolley style vehicles.
 They have a seating capacity of 30, with room for 2 wheelchairs.
 In addition there is room for 8 standees.
 The load factor expressed in the ratio of passengers to number of seats is 1.26.
 The Ojai Trolley Service will ensure that this vehicle load will not be exceeded.
 The vehicles may reach full or near to full capacity during our peak hours, which are typically during school months, Monday through Friday from approximately 2:30-3:30 p.m.
 During most other operating hours seating may average less than 50% capacity.

 As a local transit service the Ojai Trolley Service will operate with headways that will no exceed 60 minutes.
 The goal of the Trolley service is to provide more frequent service in order to meet ridership demands during peak hours and coordinate convenient transfers to intercity transportation.

 On Time performance:

 The Ojai Trolley Service considers on time performance to be defined as departing no more than 1 minute early from stops, and departing no more than 5 minutes late from stops.
-The objective is to achieve 90% or better success.
-With the recent acquisition of Syncromatics technology we can track and record on time performance.
+The objective is to achieve 90% or better on time performance.
+The on time performance continues to improve with the average In FY19-20 being 84% of system departures were on time.
 In addition we occasionally update our schedule in an attempt to improve on time performance.

 The Ojai Trolley service attempts to offer conveniently located stops throughout our service area.
-The objective is to have stops be located no more than a 1/4 mile walk for 75% of all residents in the Service Area.
+The objective is to have stops located no more than a ¼ mile walk for 75% of all residents in the service area.

 Ojai Trolley Service Policies